Here Are 10 Of The Most Beautiful Lakes In Tennessee, According To Our Readers

 With more suggestions by far than any other lake on this list,

 takes the cake!
 Located on the eastern edge of Tennessee, it has wonderful views of the Great Smoky Mountains.
 This is actually a reservoir that was made in the 1940s, and its 28,000 acres of water provide hydroelectric energy to the Tennessee River Valley.
 Fishing for bass and crappie is excellent here, and it’s a popular swimming, camping, and boating site.
-No wonder it’s number one!
+No wonder it’s one of the most beautiful lakes in Tennessee!

 2. Watauga Lake